How I became “glue”

 Years later, a manager I worked with said my greatest strength was my ability to sit at the back of the room, take everything in, figure out the direction things were going, and only say something when the team needed to be put back on course, or when they hit a stumbling block that — he thought — I had probably anticipated before the meeting even started and had prepared for.
 (He exaggerated, I’m not that good.)
 That’s the skill I learned in those few early years.

 During all this I had been promoted, ahead of the normal schedule.
 There’s a downside to that.
 I had not done the detailed coding and ops work that everybody else who came up with me had done.
-When it was over, I moved into a related role with another startup division that was using variants on the systems I had built.
+When it was over, I moved into a related role with a new organizaton using variants of the systems I had built.
 In that role I learned one of the most important lessons I’ve ever had about where and when engineering and technology matter.

-The manager of that division was a youngish British banker who had come over to New York for the opportunity.
-He was really smart about how we could use our technology to disrupt the world he had come out of.
-But there was a very cold realism to his approach.
-After one particularly successful customer launch, he reminded us:
+The manager of that division was smart about how we could use our technology to disrupt the world he had come out of.
+But there was a cold realism to his approach.
+After one successful customer launch, he reminded us:

 “Our customers don’t come to us because we have the best technology, they come to us because we provide a better value.
 They’re happy to see us using great technology and are impressed with our mastery of it, but in the end, if we can provide the same results at the same price by putting a million monkeys in front of a million typewriters, they’d be just as interested in the value proposition.”